codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 * Obtain your [managed Helm repository URL]({{site.baseurl}}/docs/deployments/helm/managed-helm-repository/#get-the-chart-repository-url)

-### Step 4: (Optional) Import the Helm configuration into your pipeline definition
+### Step 4: (Optional) Import Helm configuration(s) into your pipeline definition

-Once you have a connected to a Helm repository, attach it to the pipeline.

-1. Frpm the Pipelines page, select the pipeline into which to import the Helm configuation.
-1. In the Workflows tab, do one of the following:
+Once you have Helm repositories connected to Codefresh, you can import one or more of them into the pipeline.
+This step is needed in pipelines that actually upload/fetch Helm charts from/to Helm repositories.
+If you have a pipeline that directly installs a Helm chart from the Git filesystem, there is no need to import a Helm configuration.

-  * Click **Variables** on the right, and then click the Settings (gear) icon in the variables section on the right.
+1. Click the **Variables** tab on the right sidebar, and then click the **Settings** (gear) icon.
-  * Click the context menu next to the settings icon.
-1. Click on **Import from/Add shared configuration**, and from the list, select `CF_HELM_DEFAULT`.
-See [shared configuration]({{site.baseurl}}/docs/pipelines/configuration/shared-configuration/).
+1. Click **Import from shared configuration**, and select the Helm context or contexts to import into the pipeline:
+  * To import a single context, select the context.
+The `CF_HELM_DEFAULT` is the Helm repo provided by Codefresh.
+See also [shared configuration]({{site.baseurl}}/docs/configure-ci-cd-pipeline/shared-configuration/).
+  * To import multiple contexts, select each context to import.

  {% include image.html
 lightbox="true"
 file="/images/deployments/helm/import-helm-configuration.png"
 url="/images/deployments/helm/import-helm-configuration.png"
-alt="Connecting a Helm repository in the pipeline" caption="Connecting a Helm repository in the pipeline" max-width="50%"
+alt="Importing Helm repositories into the pipeline" caption="Importing Helm repositories into the pipeline" max-width="50%"
 %}

+> You can also click on *Add shared configuration* directly from the three dots menu for the same functionality.

+This concludes the Helm setup for Codefresh.
+Now you can use the Helm freestyle step in the pipeline `codefresh.yml` file.

 ### Step 5: Use the Helm freestyle step in the pipeline